Accessibility information

 Seating requests

-If you have a wheelchair or you need to sit in a specific area (aisle, etc) please let the Box Office know as soon as possible when you book or at least two days before your event.
-Due to space and demand we cannot also reserve seats for others in your group – we want to ensure the most accessible seats are available for those who need them.
+Tickets purchased as disabled concessions do not automatically have an accessible seat or space reserved.
+If you have a wheelchair or you need to sit in a specific area (aisle, for example) please let the Box Office know as soon as possible when you book, or at least two days before your event.
+Please do this even if you book a disabled concession ticket.
+We want to ensure the most accessible seats are available for those who need them, so due to space and demand we cannot also reserve seats for others in your group.

 Companion tickets